Happy almost Christmas to you!

 Who: We hold our party every year on Christmas morning.
 Some years (esp. when the flu has gone through our home) it’s just our immediate family, however, our hope is that we’d always have a spot for anyone wanting to celebrate Jesus with us.

 Food: What’s a birthday party without good food?
 Since our party is in the morning, I plan a yummy brunch with all my family’s favorite dishes.
-This year I’ll be making french_toast_casserole (thanks, Lisa), cinnamon rolls, turkey sausage, and fresh fruit.
+This year I’ll be making an egg casserole, cinnamon rolls, turkey sausage, and fresh fruit.
 Any other ideas?

 And yes, we do sing Happy Birthday to Jesus!
 If only we sounded like this….